eficode-academy/rf-katas/exercises/06-resource_files.md

 Add missing `Resource` option to `robot/invalid_login.robot` file as well and ensure your tests are passing.

-Create 2 more test cases that uses 2 different combination of invalid credentials to `invalid_login.robot`.
+Create two more test cases that use two different combination of invalid credentials to `invalid_login.robot`.

 When the tests pass run the following command to ensure that changes are done in right manner run:

-- Windows: double click the `06-resource_files.cmd`
+- Windows: double-click the `06-resource_files.cmd`
 - Linux/macOS: run `./exercises/verify/06-resource_files.sh`

 If you see `Ready to proceed!` then you're done for the exercise.
-Otherwise check the output and fix, rerun.
+Otherwise, check the output and fix, rerun.